-When we think of Valentine’s Day; cupids, cards and flowers spring rapidly to mind, and as last year the UK spent over £1.3 billion to celebrate the day of love we are a loved-up nation.
-Far from the origins of the festival which has its roots in Pagan fertility and then through the martyrdom of two Valentine’s (or, in Latin Valentinus) who both met their end in Ancient Rome on 14th February, we nowadays adopt the ideal of love and romance which was first penned by Chaucer in the ‘Parlement of Foules’.
-So if you’re looking for some inspiration why not take a look at some of our World Cruise destinations to see how love is celebrated around the world.
+When we think of Valentine’s Day, cupids, cards and flowers spring rapidly to mind, and as of last year the UK spent over £1.3 billion to celebrate the day of love, it’s clear that we are a loved-up nation.
+Far from the origins of the festival - which has its roots in Pagan fertility and then through the martyrdom of two Valentine’s (or, in Latin Valentinus) who both met their end in Ancient Rome on 14th February - we nowadays adopt the ideal of love and romance which was first penned by Chaucer in the ‘Parlement of Foules’.
+So if you’re looking for some inspiration, why not take a look at some of our world cruise destinations to see how love is celebrated around the world.

 While love is celebrated nationally on one day in the UK, Japan celebrates it twice with one day for women and one day for men.
 Women celebrate the western date of Valentine’s by purchasing chocolates for the men in their lives; there are two types, Giri-choco for friends and colleagues and Honmei-choco which is given to a partner or husband.
 Normally the Giri can be purchased in stores, etc. however the Honmei should be handmade as true love should require dedication.

 White Day, which is celebrated in March, is when the ladies can sit back and enjoy as the men are supposed to return the favour with gifts such as flowers and chocolates which should be white, however, certain gifts have hidden meanings and here Keiko from the Japanese Language Blog explains their meanings:

 “Marshmallows (マシュマロ) –Ladies, if you received a marshmallow from a man on White Day in Japan, I am sorry, but he might not be too crazy about you.

 Cookies (クッキー) - Apparently, men give out cookies to women who they think are ‘just friends’